WHAT IS WALKING FOOTBALL?

 WHERE DO I SIGN UP?

 If you would like to conduct a ‘Walkshop’ at your organisation contact email@example.com.

 WHERE TO PLAY WALKING FOOTBALL

-Football West regularly runs both ‘Walkshops’ and ongoing competitions, both of which are very accessible and suitable for those of all abilities.
+Football West regularly runs both ‘Walkshops’ and supports ongoing social hubs, both of which are very accessible and suitable for those of all abilities.